AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49849-customer-email-was-replaced-with-paypal-email.md

 <u>Expected results</u>:

-Email should be the same as set during checkout.
+The email is the same as set during checkout.

 <u>Actual results</u>: